Plantar Fasciitis

 • Walking, standing, or running for long periods of time, especially on hard surfaces.

-• Wearing shoes that don’t fit well.
+• Wearing shoes that do not fit well.

 • Having weak tissues in your feet due to aging.